Johnny Pesky: Major leagues

 During his rookie year in 1942, Pesky led the AL in hits with 205—at the time a Red Sox record for a rookie—as well as sacrifice hits with 22.
 He was second only to teammate Ted Williams in average at .331, and finished third in Most Valuable Player voting behind MVP Joe Gordon and Williams.

 After missing three seasons due to World War II, Pesky came back in 1946, leading the league in hits once again, batting .335, third in the league, and finishing fourth in the MVP voting while also making his first and only All-Star team.
 His 53 hits in August set a team record for hits in a month, a record later tied by Dom DiMaggio.
 In 1947, Pesky batted .324 while leading the league in hits for the third consecutive year with 207.
+It was also Pesky's third consecutive year having 200 or more hits each season from the start of his career which matched that of the Pittsburgh Pirates' Lloyd Waner occurring during the 1927–29 seasons.

 In the 1947–48 offseason, the Red Sox acquired shortstop Vern Stephens, a three-time All-Star, and asked Pesky to move to third base.
 The switch took a toll on Pesky, who had his worst season to date as a hitter, as his average dropped to .281.
 He bounced back to hit over .300 each year from 1949 to 1951, and in 1951 he and Stephens swapped positions, with Pesky returning to shortstop and Stephens moving to third base.

 Pesky began the 1952 season slowly, and by mid-June he had played in just 25 games, batting .149.
 He was traded to the Detroit Tigers in a nine-player deal, in which the Red Sox also traded Walt Dropo, Fred Hatfield, Don Lenhardt, and Bill Wight and acquired Hoot Evers, George Kell, Johnny Lipon, and Dizzy Trout.
 Tigers' manager Fred Hutchinson had Pesky mentor Al Kaline.
 On the field, Pesky split time at shortstop with Neil Berry, batting .254 in 69 games with the Tigers.
 In 1953, the Tigers moved Pesky to second base, and his batting average rebounded somewhat to .292.
 However, in 1954, the Tigers installed rookie Frank Bolling at second base, and Pesky was demoted to the bench.
 He was traded in mid-season to the Washington Senators for Mel Hoderlein.
 After finishing the season batting just .246 overall, he was released.